Evavic44/Learn-JavaScript/README.md

 lines`);
 ```

-## 13. Conditional Staements - if else
+## 13. Conditional Statements - if else

 Conditional statements are used to perform different actions based on different conditions.